juxor/afaq/markdown/secC9.md

 market like a god (a theodicy is a specific branch of theology and philosophy that attempts to reconcile the existence of evil in the world with the assumption of a benevolent God).
-And, as with all gods, sacrifices are required and Phelps theory is the means by which this is achieved.
+And, as with all gods, sacrifices are required and Phelps’ theory is the means by which this is achieved.
 As the magazine noted: _"in much of his work he contends that unemployment is necessary to cow workers, ensuring their loyalty to the company and their diligence on the job, at a wage the company can afford to pay"_ (i.e., one